2021 research projects

 What we did

 The evaluation was conducted in a staged approach.
 In Stage 1 we developed a program logic model which clearly described the inputs, activities, participants and the short, medium and long term expected outcomes of the project, through a series of interviews with key stakeholders.
 The evaluation framework also developed in Stage 1 set out the key questions for the evaluation and identified data sources for the evaluation.
-Stages 2 and 3 involved conducting a program evaluation over a 12 month period utilising the following sources of program and qualitative data:
+Stages 2 and 3 involved conducting a mixed methods process and outcomes program evaluation.

 Artwork by the youth engaged in the Ngaramura project, and included in the production of the local Dreaming story Birth of the Butterflies.
 This story and other local Dreaming stories are available to view online (https://www.coomaditchie.org.au/dreaming-stories) and printed picture books are available for sale.